joeldmyers/more-algorithm-review/README.md

 ..d.
 Invalid inputs?
 ..e.
 Write out this input and output.
 3. Break it down
 ..a.
 Before writing code: Write game plan out.
 Write comments for everything I want to do.
-All the steps.
+All the steps:

 // make empty object to return at end

 // loop over string and add chars to object

 // return object.

 4. Solve / Simplify
 ..a.
 Start Coding.
 If you can’t, solve a simpler problem as a way to get to the bigger problem.